llimllib/ytgif/README.md

 - Be careful to quote the youtube URL, if it contain the & character it will not work unless quoted
 - ytgif caches downloaded videos in `/tmp/ytgif_cache`, so you can quickly try edits to the gif without re-downloading videos.
 These can be quite large, so you may want to clear that folder when you're done making a gif
+- youtube's auto subtitles are far from perfect, but often better than nothing